jenniesf/Tic-tac-toe/README.md

 Player 1 clicks on a box to enter their 'game piece', then Player 2.

 <h3 id="whatILearned">What I Learned</h3>
-I learned about CSS styling and adding objects to the DOM.
+I learned about CSS styling and adding objects to the DOM to create a gameboard.
+I practiced algorithms and problem solving skills.

 <h3 id="optimizations">Optimizations:</h3>
 I would like to provide the following future features/optimizations: